naikymen/titration/README.md

 # Numerical method

-`R/phosphoric_titration_numeric.R` was run with R version 4.0.4, and `nleqslv` version 3.3.2.
+`R/phosphoric_titration_numeric.R` implements the numerical method, and was run with R version 4.0.4, and `nleqslv` version 3.3.2.

 Thanks to Bhas for helping with that at stackoverflow: https://stackoverflow.com/a/66883518/11524079

-The result is saved for convenience and reference in the `output/result.df.RDS` file.
+The result is saved for convenience and reference in the `output/result.df.RDS` file (and others, similarly named).

-Everything relevant :)
+Everything relevant in a plot :)

 ![numerical plot](./output/numerical.png)